Mitchell-Steven/fauna_tattoos/README.md

 # fauna_tattoos
-First commit for my copy of the fauna tattoos website
+A from scratch copy of the fauna tattoos website